10 Best Merrell Running Shoes Reviewed & Tested

 The Cushioning line provides a deeper drop (8-12mm) for intense runs where you need more resilient cushioning.

 The Minimal line provides medium drop (0-8mm) helping you have more connection to the ground, those are the trainers you use if you don't do intense runs but want to keep the stability.

-The Barefoot line provides 0mm drop providing full foot contact with the ground in a lightweight, but sturdy design.
+The Barefoot line provides 0mm drop providing full foot contact with the ground in a lightweight and sturdy design.
 The Barefoot line is the minimalist line of Merrell.

 q: How does Merrell's slip-resistant Merrell technology work?

 Merrell designs their shoes having both balanced weight and breathability in mind, as well as the consideration to provide good support for all kinds of trails.
 The slip-resistant technology starts working with the outsole.